 The Mykines man lived on the west side on the island, Tórur had quite the distance to get to Óli, but with his long legs he walk his way west.
 When he came striding down across the crag, that´s when Óli saw him, and it shook him, because of his enourmous figure. Óli was quick on his feet and ran away west as fast as he could.
 When Tórur was closing in on him, Óli panicked and yelled “Rivni gjógv!” and that´s when mykinesislet exited the island and the strait appeared.
 It can be easily seen from both cliffs that the islet used to be a part of the island.

 The giant Tórur now sees the twenty fathoms gap and the islet releasing, he then yells “Rivni, hvat ið rivna vil, eg loypi eftir”.
-He then proceeds to straddle across the cap, and on this islet Tórur and Óli start fighting, since there was no other way out for Óli.
-The area which they fought in is called “Í Trakki” and there hasn’t grown any grass since their battle, even though the islet is covered in grass from the edge down to the rocky coast.
+He then proceeds to straddle across the gap, and on this islet Tórur and Óli start fighting, since there was no other way out for Óli.
+The area in which they fought is called “í Trakki” and there hasn’t grown any grass there since their battle, even though the islet is covered in grass from the edge down to the rocky coast.

-The tree showed up on spring, but it quickly disappeared like the whale, cause everytime they went to pick it up, it was crooked and cross-grained, because they used it every year to build a chapel and every year it got teared down with the wind, their unsatisfaction with the tree made it disappear.
+The tree showed up on spring, but it quickly disappeared like the whale, because everytime they went to pick it up, it was crooked and cross-grained, because they used it every year to build a chapel and every year it got teared down with the wind.
+Their dissatisfaction with the tree made it disappear.

 The third promise from the giant, which was the bird, arrived in groups on the islet, and on it’s stacks.
-No man from Mykines has ever talked badly of the northern gannet, if any man from the Faroe Islands talks badly of the northern gannet, the mykines man atones the commer and says “Góður fuglur er kortini, og háborin fuglur, sum sigur”træl” (so ljóðar mál hennara) við hvønn mann” The northern gannet only finds land at Mykineshólmi, she arrives at Pálsmessu and is on the cliffside until Mortansmessu, when her birds are old enough.
+No man from Mykines has ever talked badly of the northern gannet.
+If any man from the Faroe Islands talks badly of the northern gannet, the Mykines man atones the commer and says “Góður fuglur er kortini, og háborin fuglur, sum sigur ”træl” (so ljóðar mál hennara) við hvønn mann” The northern gannet only finds land at Mykineshólm.
+The gannet arrives at Pálsmessu and is on the cliffside until Mortansmessu, when her birds are old enough.
 She is then gone for the first part of the winter.